ValKiriann/rock-paper-scissors-lizard-spock/README.md

     <img src="presentation/colorPalette.png" alt="showcase of the color palette" title="Color palette" align="center"/>
 </p>

 I used a chromatic range of blues to inspire calm and relax.
-The object of the game is to just enjoy a simple mechanic when you want to disconnect a little from your daily rutine.
+The object of the game is to just enjoy a simple mechanic when you want to disconnect a little from your daily routine.

 I downloaded the icons from [kisspng](https://es.kisspng.com/kisspng-xg77bn/) and converted them to svg.
-Then I select my color paletter and prepare the design in Sketch.
+Then I select my color palette and prepare the design in Sketch.

 <p align="center">